Here you will find a comprehensive list of the games I have worked on during my career as a game developer.

 Call of Duty: Modern Warfare II

 Now I’m fully into the flow of releasing COD titles.
-It’s not actually the second Modern Warfare title in the series, but it is my third COD title.
+It’s not actually the second Modern Warfare title in the series, but it is my fourth COD title.

 The first time I worked on a sequel to a previous COD title I also have credits on.

 Crash Team Rumble